Morningstar88/X/README.md

 <h1 align="center"> X Framework: Aims</h1>

-- #### Help people raise their first 1,000, 10,000 and 50,000 TWD on Patreon, ZezZec, or Red Turtle.
-Get them started on the microfinance ladder.
+- #### We can help you raise your first 1,000, 10,000 and 50,000 TWD on Patreon, ZezZec, or Red Turtle.
+Get started on the microfinance ladder.
-- [Give away free, easy-to-edit, open source designs](https://codepen.io/collection/GoZjQW).
-Teach HTML, CSS and JS basics, that allow people to set up beautiful open source websites, fast, and for free.
+- [Check out our free, easy-to-edit, open source designs](https://codepen.io/collection/GoZjQW).
+Learn HTML, CSS and JS basics.
+Set up a beautiful open source website, fast, and for free.
+In the open source world, you can share ideas and projects.
-- Use open source software methodologies, which allows a project to scale quickly and rapidly.

-We will help you build two sites: A presentation page, and a Patreon, to raise money.
-When building the presenation page, you will learn HTML basics.
-With Patreon and ZecZec, you can learn fundraising.
-We will also help you make TikToks and youtubes which will help people find your channel.
-If you make a 30 second video, we can show it to donors.
+- Learn basic marketing and promotion on TikTok, Youtube, and other platforms.
+If you make a 30 second video, we can show it to donors on our local stock market page.

 # [PLease check out our latest experiment.
 Localized, Open Source, Presentation Pages](https://github.com/Microflow/X/blob/main/NEW-Presentation-Page.md)